Audimas

-Audimas is the largest sportswear manufacturer and one of the market leaders in the development, design, and manufacture of sports and active lifestyle apparel in the Baltic States.
+Audimas is the largest sportswear manufacturer in the Baltic States with the headquarters in Kaunas, Lithuania.

 History

 The joint-stock company Audimas was established in 1931 in Kaunas (Lithuania) and opened its own manufacturing facilities, producing sportswear.

 In 1991, after the re-establishment of Lithuania's independence, the company started its new period of business and development.

 In 1997, the first retail store belonging to the company opened.
 The first seasonal collections with Audimas trademark were introduced to the market.
 In 1998, Audimas signed its first sponsorship contracts with sports clubs.
 In 2001, Audimas introduced its first TV commercial and the slogan "Freedom of Movement".

 In the first three-quarters of 2002, Audimas's total sales amounted to 45.4 million litas (13.16 million euros), a significant increase from 42.5 million litas the previous year.

 The first store in Latvia (Riga) was opened in 2002, but the country later (2008) was heavily affected by the economic crisis and rental prices were raised, so the company had to close it.
 At the end of 2013, Audimas returned to the market of Latvia and opened its first store in Riga for the second time.

 In 2003, an extra line of clothing was created for the winter sport.
 In 2007, Audimas updated its brand logo.
 In 2008, Audimas opened its first e-shop.
 In 2010, all company manufactured products were available in e-shop.

 In 2011, all participants of the Lithuanian expedition to the Antarctica wore clothing the company designed and made for them.
 In 2012, Lithuanian designer Juozas Statkevičius presented outdoor clothing line for women specially created for Audimas.
 The company distributed Statkevičius' designed "Muscle suit" originally created for his 2013 Spring.
 In 2013, two new concept retail stores opened in Vilnius (Lithuania).

 In 2014, Audimas sold its first franchise in Ukraine and opened its first brand store in Kyiv.
 The company also initiated a joint project for street basketball Basketball court renovation in major Lithuanian cities.

 In 2016, Audimas's sales revenue fell by 10% to 27.2 million euros, and net profit fell by almost 40%.

 In August 2018, the asset management company LitCapital acquired 60% of Audimas.
 In 2021, Donatas Pušinskis became CEO of Audimas.